See our exclusive index of companies on the move:Explore Stocks

 However, as of the most recent government report, none of them are producing.
 One asset is being explored, another is in the prefeasibility stage and the remaining three are in the feasibility stage.

-The most developed projects appear to be Mineral Commodities' (ASX:MRC) Munglinup project in Western Australia, where a definitive feasibility study was completed in early 2020, with a final investment decision targeted in 2023, and Renascor Resources' (ASX:RNU) Siviour project on the Eyre Peninsula in South Australia, which has a final investment decision slated for 2022.
+Another notable project is Mineral Commodities' (ASX:MRC) Munglinup project in Western Australia, where a definitive feasibility study was completed in early 2020, with a final investment decision targeted for the second quarter in 2024.

-For its part, the Munglinup project in Western Australia is Mineral Commodities' second major graphite project, behind its flagship Skaland project in Norway.
-Munglinup is in the far south of Western Australia, near the port city of Esperance — giving it fantastic transport options.
+The Munglinup project is Mineral Commodities' second major graphite project, behind its flagship Skaland project in Norway.
+Munglinup is in the far south of Western Australia, near the port city of Esperance.

-Both Munglinup and Siviour, if they proceed in coming years, would produce 132,000 tonnes of graphite between them in the early stages — putting Australia well and truly on the leaderboard globally when it comes to graphite production.
+Munglinup and Siviour, if they proceed in coming years, would produce a combined 126,500 tonnes of graphite in the early stages, putting Australia well and truly on the leaderboard globally when it comes to graphite production.